Wall Construction OptionsFeaturing FiberBeam™ Technology

 Oriented Strand Board (OSB) Plywood OSB is known for its rigidity, strength, uniformity, durability and minimal warping.
 It has no internal gaps or voids and is water resistant - making it a perfect material for adding strength to walls that will have heavy equipment mounted on them.

-3/4” Marine Grade Plywood Marine Grade Plywood over OSB is often specified for use in high humidity areas where walls will be pierced or penetrated in the field to add additional equipment.
+3/4” Marine Grade Plywood Marine Grade Plywood is often specified for use in high humidity areas where walls will be pierced or penetrated in the field to add additional equipment.
 It is also used in the base flanges to help withstand moisture.

 Thermo-Lite Board® This manufactured, ultra-heavyweight woven fiberglass panel offers all the strength of wood without being a wood.
 It is used in very specific situations where chemicals used in the fiberglass building can cause wood to ignite.